codeigniter4/CodeIgniter4/user_guide_src/source/incoming/incomingrequest.rst

         .. literalinclude:: incomingrequest/028.php

-        To return an array of all POST items call without any parameters.
+        To return an array of all REQUEST items call without any parameters.

-        To return all POST items and pass them through the filter, set the first parameter to null while setting the second parameter to the filter you want to use:
+        To return all REQUEST items and pass them through the filter, set the first parameter to null while setting the second parameter to the filter you want to use:

         .. literalinclude:: incomingrequest/029.php

-        To return an array of multiple POST parameters, pass all the required keys as an array:
+        To return an array of multiple REQUEST parameters, pass all the required keys as an array:

         .. literalinclude:: incomingrequest/030.php